IMGIITRoorkee/omniport-backend/omniport/core/README.md

 > A collection of the core functionality that makes Omniport what it is

-Omniport keeps various typically disjoint functionality separated as separate packages grouped under `core`.
-This is that `core`.
+Omniport keeps various critically essential but typically disjoint functionality separated as separate packages.
+This is that collection, `core`.

-Note that the `core` is not to be altered in any way, unlike `services` which are cloned separately and `apps` which are discovered automatically.
+Note that the `core` is not to be altered in any way, unlike apps which and services which are discovered and configured based on your setup.

-`appGroup: core`